merciremi/remicodes/_drafts/refactoring-in-practice-1.md

   end
 {% endhighlight %}

-By introducing two small classes on initialization – `Data` and `Payload` –, I keep the structure of my input data, while making it more idiomatic (i.e. a method invoked on a receiver).
+By introducing two small classes on initialization – `Data` and `Payload` – I keep the structure of my input data while making the code more idiomatic (i.e. a method invoked on a receiver).

-## Use plain Ruby objects to model transient data
+## Use plain Ruby objects to model transient data.

 So far, we've worked on interfacing our codebase with the outside world: consumers, messages, data formatted by someone else, etc.

 But now that I can access the data stored in messages, I still lack a proper representation for the JSON-ified `highlights` before they become instances of my `Highlight` class.

-There are still a handful of places where I need to fetch my data with a `hightlight["key"]` syntax.
+There are still a handful of places where I need to fetch my data with a `highlight ["key"]` syntax.
 Since I'm leaning so much in OOP, I'd rather have a temporary object returning a hash with only the data I need (and none of the data I don't need).

 {% highlight ruby %}
   # app/models/users/highlight_message.rb